nkoster/probo/README.md

 #### To Do

-* Use the original file's time-stamp for the infected file
-* Add a fixed list of programs that will be attacked
+* Add a fixed list of programs that can be attacked when UID=0